elfacu0/soroban-tictactoe/README.md

 It consists of two contracts: the first contract is used to create and keep track of Tic-tac-toe games, and the second contract is used to play the games

+To prevent excessively long games, each game has a default duration of 10 minutes, after which it will end automatically.

 # Contracts

 ## Manager contract